R&D – Biotechnology

 Doubled haploid (DH) plants have many advantages.
 They possess a doubled, identical and therefore pure breeding chromosome set.
 Those plants can be produced by several technologies.
 In cereal breeding mainly anther/microspore culture and the regeneration of haploid plantlets by wide crosses (still intensively applied in wheat) are commonly used.
 By performing marker tests on donor plants or on DH plantlets significant cost minimization is possible.

-Besides the traditional plant breeding method of pedigree breeding Saatzucht Josef Breun is working with doubled haploid technologies and has a great interest to improve those technologies further and to use DH lines intensively.
+Besides the traditional plant breeding method of pedigree breeding Saatzucht Josef Breun is working with doubled haploid technologies.

 Embryo Rescue